The NDSS is administered by Diabetes Australia

 Things to remember

 Remember that no “one size fits all”.
-Your doctor and diabetes educator will help you decide if a CGM or a Flash GM device is right for you.
+Your doctor and diabetes educator will help you decide if a CGM device is right for you.
 They will work with you to choose the right device and how to best use it to suit your life and diabetes management.

 This is available for all people living with type 1 diabetes.
 But children and young people under the age of 21 can access them at no cost from their local pharmacy.